Tuesday, December 30, 2025

 PRONE TO BE UPSET: Detroit Renaissance

-MOST DANGEROUS: Berkley
+MOST DANGEROUS: Detroit Mumford

 District 22 @ Livonia Stevenson